-In terms of the Financial Market Infrastructures Act of 19 June 2015 ('FMIA') and its implementing ordinances, the Company has not elected to 'opt out' or 'opt up' in respect of the provisions relating to the obligations for an acquirer of a significant shareholding to make a compulsory offer to all shareholders.
-In accordance with FMIA, any party that would directly or indirectly, or acting in concert with third parties, acquire more than 331⁄2% of the voting rights of the Company would therefore be obliged to make an offer to acquire all of the listed equity securities of the Company.
+In terms of the FinMIA and its implementing ordinances, the Company has not elected to 'opt out' or 'opt up' in respect of the provisions relating to the obligations for an acquirer of a significant shareholding to make a compulsory offer to all shareholders.
+In accordance with FinMIA, any party that would directly or indirectly, or acting in concert with third parties, acquire more than 331/3% of the voting rights of the Company would therefore be obliged to make an offer to acquire all of the listed equity securities of the Company.